 The ABC of EFT

 If you are new to EFT you may be as sceptical as I was when I first heard about it: tapping on acupressure points on your face and body to clear emotional problems seemed just too weird, too implausible and I almost dismissed it.
-I am so glad I listened because now, eight years later, I wouldn't be without EFT both for myself and for those who come to me for help.
+I am so glad I listened because now, years later, I wouldn't be without EFT both for myself and for those who come to me for help.

 My first NLP teacher Wilf Proudfoot said "don't give 'em an explanation, give 'em an experience" and if you are reading these pages having already had an EFT experience then what you read will not seem weird or far-fetched and you'll know that emotions and tensions can dissolve in seconds.
 If you have not yet experienced EFT for yourself then I hope you'll understand that no words I could say or write can be a substitute for that convincing experience of EFT.